Rickie Fowler Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-Rickie Fowler hits the links January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua following a 17th-place finish in the Hero World Challenge, which was his last tournament.
+Rickie Fowler seeks a better outcome this time around in the 2024 The Sentry.
+He finished fifth at the par-73 Plantation Course at Kapalua in 2020.

 The Sentry Tournament & Course Info